HP Compaq tc1100

 The HP Compaq TC1100 is a tablet PC sold by Hewlett-Packard that was the follow-up to the Compaq TC1000.
 The TC1100 had either an Intel Celeron or an Intel Pentium M chip set and could be upgraded up to 2 gigabytes of memory.
-The switch from Transmeta Crusoe processors to the Pentium M and the ability to add memory was welcomed after numerous complaints about the poor performance of the TC1000.
-The TC1100 was the last version from HP in this style of tablet.
+The switch from Transmeta Crusoe processors to the Pentium M and the ability to add memory came after numerous complaints about the poor performance of the TC1000.
+The TC1100 was the last version from HP in the two-piece tablet style.
 It was replaced by the HP Compaq TC4200, which featured a more traditional one-piece design.

 Design

 The TC1100 has a 10.4 inch LCD display and pressure-sensitive pen that shares the same basic design as its predecessor, the TC1000.
 It has a design often referred to as a hybrid tablet, as it has the properties of both a convertible and slate tablet.
 All the necessary hardware components are stored within the casing of the display and digitizer.
 This allows it to work with or without a keyboard attached.
 With the keyboard attached, it can be used as a laptop, with the display rising by an adjustable hinge behind the keyboard.
 By rotating the display, the keyboard can fold inside the unit; or the keyboard can be removed entirely.
 Either method lets the user write on the screen easily, using a virtual keyboard or handwriting-recognition application for occasional character entry.
 This versatility gave the product a loyal following when there were no similar designs on the market.

 HP also made an optional docking station, which connected to the port on the bottom of the tablet, which allowed the user to easily connect their tablet to charge, while also offering a VGA output, an Ethernet jack, audio input and output jacks, 4 USB 2.0 ports and a laptop-style CD/DVD drive.
 All of the ports, excluding the USB ports, are shared with the ones on the tablet, the audio ports having priority over the ones on the right side of the tablet.